Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

-where $S^t$ denotes the largest $\sigma \leq t$ such that $\Gamma_{[N]}^{t-\sigma}(\sigma) \neq \varnothing$, or, equivalently, the smallest $\sigma \leq t$ such that $\Gamma_{[N]}^{(t-\sigma)-}(\sigma) = \varnothing$.
-This is the time\footnote{Note that $(\Gamma_{[n]}^t(\sigma))_{\sigma \geq 0}$ is based on the forward process, so it is c\`{a}dl\`{a}g; that is, a jump at time $t$ means that the 'old' state applies until time $t-$ (the moment `just before' $t$), and at time $t$, the process is already in the `new' state.
-This implies that the ancestors are extinct at $(t-S^t)-$, but alive at $t-S^t$.} since the last extinction event before $t$ (assumed to be $t$ if no extinction has taken place before $t$).
+where $S^t$ denotes the largest $\varrho \leq t$ such that $\Gamma_{[N]}^{t-\varrho}(\varrho) \neq \varnothing$, or, equivalently, the smallest $\varrho \leq t$ such that $\Gamma_{[N]}^{(t-\varrho)-}(\varrho) = \varnothing$.
+This is the time\footnote{Note that $(\Gamma_{[n]}^t(\varrho))_{\varrho \geq 0}$ is based on the forward process, so it is c\`{a}dl\`{a}g; that is, a jump at time $t$ means that the `old' state applies until time $t-$ (the moment `just before' $t$), and at time $t$, the process is already in the `new' state.
+This implies that the ancestors are extinct at $(t-S^t)-$, but alive at $t-S^t$.} since the last extinction event before $t$.
 In other words, the population at forward time $t$ has their oldest ancestor(s) at forward time $t-S^t$.
 Since the extinction times are distinct random points on the time axis, $(S^t)_{t \geq 0}$ is a sawtooth function that increases linearly with slope 1 and is reset to some small value at random times.
-So \eqref{LNlin} explains the linear increase in forward time, interrupted by steep descents at the jumps of $(S_t)_{t \geq 0}$.
+So \eqref{LNlin} explains the linear increase in forward time, interrupted by collapses at the jumps of $(S^t)_{t \geq 0}$.